 Malignant or cancerous brain tumors arise from brain cells, supportive cells, and other tissue found in and around the brain.
 These are high-grade tumors.
-Grading for tumors involves rating a growth on a scale of 1 to 4 with low-grade scores being 1 and 2, and 3 and 4 are high grade.
-Benign tumors are low grade which is slow growing, contained, less likely to spread, and unlikely to return after removal.
-On the other hand, malignant or cancerous tumors are high grade which means they are fast growing, spread to surrounding tissues, and are more likely to return after removal.
+Grading for tumors involves rating a growth on a scale of 1 to 4, with low-grade scores being 1 and 2, and 3 and 4 are high grades.
+Benign tumors are low grade, slow-growing, contained, less likely to spread, and unlikely to return after removal.
+On the other hand, malignant or cancerous tumors are high grade which means they are fast-growing, spread to surrounding tissues, and are more likely to return after removal.

 Cancerous tumors are further divided into primary and secondary tumors.

-Primary cancerous tumors originate within the brain itself while secondary tumors are a result of metastasis from tumors in other organ systems, commonly from the lungs.
+Primary cancerous tumors originate within the brain itself, while secondary tumors result from metastasis from tumors in other organ systems, commonly from the lungs.

-Primary tumors are rarer and the most common types of primary brain tumors are gliomas and meningiomas.
-Gliomas affect the glial cells which are supportive cells in the brain that provide nourishment and structural support to neurons.
+Primary tumors are rarer, and the most common primary brain tumors are gliomas and meningiomas.
+Gliomas affect the glial cells, which are supportive cells in the brain that provide nourishment and structural support to neurons.
 Gliomas account for 50% of all primary brain tumors.

 Symptoms Of Brain Tumors